jemmott/jemmott.github.io/index.md

 Im April, 2020 I was on the UC San Diego Data Science Student Society's podcast.
 It was super fun!
 You can listen to it on [Spotify](https://open.spotify.com/show/7yHiQn4eqjy2EAzRNEmQdf) or read summary on [Medium](https://medium.com/ds3ucsd/launching-our-podcast-conversations-with-colin-jemmott-36c567659e8c).

+In June, 2020 I did my final lecture for UC San Diego's intro data science class, DSC10.
+For that class I zoomed way out, and tried to answer questions my students had about data science in general.
+You can watch that lecture [here](https://www.youtube.com/watch?v=xisjz2AqwCU).

 I currently have two data science jobs:

 ## Senior Data Scientist @ Seismic